NoahTheCat/Autosampler/README.md

 ## Description
 Code for a Particle Argon/Boron, basic design files, BOM, etc. to build the autosampler

+For ease of insatllation all the code is in a single file.
+This was a deliberate choice, rather than putting functions into separate files, to make installation as simple as possible for users new to coding.

 ## Installation
+** add screenhots, make this better, etc. etc. **
+If you know how to use the Visual Studio desktop client you can figure it our by yourself!
+For others, here's a simple installation using the online Particle code editor.

+-Log into your Particle code editor (build.particle.com) -Create a new app
+-Add the libraries at the top of the file (list!)
+-Replace the contents of the file that the editor creates with the code here (just copy & paste) -upload to you microcontroller

 ## Usage